Song Cycle (album): Side two

 "Pot Pourri", likely the final track produced, contrasts the rest of the album with minimalistic production, recorded in a single take on two tracks of an eight-track tape.
-Its subdued vocals and sparse instrumentation reflect Parks' intention to simulate a distant observer's perspective.
+Its subdued vocals and sparse instrumentation was intended to simulate a distant observer's perspective.
 The lyrics, influenced by Lawrence Ferlinghetti's poetry, center on a Japanese gardener tending a wisteria vine outside Parks' home, juxtaposed with allusions to the attack on Pearl Harbor.
-Parks later described himself as a "war baby" shaped by the historical event, using the song to reconcile admiration for Nisei cultural contributions—particularly in landscaping—with Japan's wartime conduct.
+Parks later described himself as a "war baby" shaped by the historical event, using the song to reconcile admiration for Nisei cultural contributions, particularly in landscaping, with Japan's wartime conduct.
 Doug Botnick likened the track's quiet conclusion to classical song cycles that favor understatement over grandeur, calling it a “simple ending to a complicated, more sophisticated piece."

 Packaging and sleeve design

 The front cover depicts a minimalist photographic portrait of Parks seated in a chair, captured by photographer Guy Webster.
-The image is bordered by a white panel on the left containing symmetrically arranged typography displaying the album title and artist name; the reverse side includes a high-contrast black-and-white close-up of Parks alongside credits for musicians and technicians, paired with liner notes by Los Angeles Free Press journalist Paul Jay Robbins described by Henderson as "purpose-built inscrutability."
+The image is bordered by a white panel on the left containing symmetrically arranged typography displaying the album title and artist name; the reverse side includes a high-contrast black-and-white close-up of Parks alongside credits for musicians and technicians, paired with liner notes by Los Angeles Free Press journalist Paul Jay Robbins, described by Henderson as "purpose-built inscrutability."

 The design was credited to "The Corporate Head", a collective comprising visual artists, friends, and associates, including Webster and designer Tom Wilkes, who selected the Flair italic variant of the Torino typeface for the album's typography.
-(Note: The group’s name referenced contemporary slang for the brain or nautical terminology for a ship’s restroom, underscored by their business card slogan: "We’re waiting for the toilet.")
-Webster used a large-format camera and long exposure techniques for the front cover photo, aiming to evoke a Renaissance aesthetic.
-(Note: The original dye-transfer print’s tonal subtleties were partially lost in mass-produced offset reproductions.)
-The photo session took place at Parks’ residence in Fremont Place, a gated community in Hollywood where Parks lived during the album's recording.
+(Note: The group's name referenced contemporary slang for the brain or nautical terminology for a ship's restroom, underscored by their business card slogan: "We're waiting for the toilet.")
+Webster used a large-format camera and long exposure techniques for the front cover photo to evoke a Renaissance aesthetic.
+(Note: The original dye-transfer print's tonal subtleties were partially lost in mass-produced offset reproductions.)
+The photo session took place at Parks' residence in Fremont Place, a gated community in Hollywood where Parks lived during the album's recording.

-The original sleeve omitted printed lyrics, though Parks later distributed a lyric sheet upon request.
+The original sleeve omitted printed lyrics; Parks later distributed a lyric sheet upon request.
 Modeled after ephemeral diner menus, the sheet featured bold type, cream-toned paper, and occasional typos, intending to evoke mid-century urban vernacular.
 According to Henderson, "The lyrics of Song Cycle addressed the past, among other things, and did so with poignancy; the paper that they were printed on simulated a fragment of that time."